 During the onsite phase of the audit, the auditor interviewed a senior classification officer.
 She told the auditor that only classification staff can access the risk screening information in the computer.
 Without a classification logon, you cannot access the information.
-The PREA compliance manager was interviewed, and he stated that screening information is accessible by classification staff only.
+The PREA compliance manager was interviewed, and he stated that screening information is accessible by classification staff only, or by the PCM, to assist with safety and housing decisions.
 Without a valid login for classification, you cannot access the screens to see the screening information.
 The auditor was provided written responses to the PREA interview questions from the PREA coordinator.
 The PREA coordinator stated that the classification interview is on the computer and only accessed by classification.
 This is to protect sensitive information.
 During the site review, the auditor asked several random officers to access the screening and they were unable to access it.
 Based on this analysis, the auditor finds the facility in compliance with this provision.